ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 # Introduction

-How can one system know that another system can be trusted?
-This age old question has new interest and relevance in a world where trusted computing elements are maturing in processor architectures.
+The question of how one system can know that another system can be trusted has found new interest and relevance in a world where trusted computing elements are maturing in processor architectures.

 Systems that have been attested and verified to be in a good state (for some value of "good") can improve overall system posture.